fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.

 {% include alert.html class='danger' title='Weekly Reflection' text="
-- Just one writing assignment---a [weekly reflection](weekly-reflections)---due this week: Drawing equally from the two readings for this week:
+- Just one writing assignment---a [weekly reflection](weekly-reflections)---due this week: Drawing equally from the two readings for this week, pick a few questions to answer.
+I think they are all equally useful to think about, but you don't have enough space to get into ALL of them in your response.
+As always: your responses must draw extensively from the readings!
   - How would you describe the relationship between archives, power, and memory?
+  - How do you suppose archives have shaped your identity (p.16)?
+Note the discussion of identity isn't so much about how YOU see yourself, but how OTHERS see you (via the history of the archive).
-  - What impacts/influences do interfaces have on these relationships?
+  - What impacts/influences do interfaces have on how archives create/maintain power?
   - How might interfaces you use everyday be more influential (on you and/or society) than you might expect?
 "%}